Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities

-To bound the norm of the Feynman-Kac semigroup, we use the following Hilbert space version of the Lumer-Phillips theorem: \begin{theorem} Let $H$ be a Hilbert space and $Q(t)$ a strongly continuous semigroup on $H$ with generator $(A,D(A))$.
+To bound the norm of the Feynman-Kac semigroup, we use the following Hilbert space version of the Lumer-Phillips theorem (again, see \cite{Yosida1971,engel2006short}, as well as Theorem II.3.23 in \cite{engel2006short} for a proof that \req{eq:A_spectrum_bound} implies $A-\alpha$ is dissipative): \begin{proposition} Let $H$ be a Hilbert space and $Q(t)$ be a strongly continuous semigroup on $H$ with generator $(A,D(A))$.
 Suppose that there is an $\alpha\in\mathbb{R}$ such that